-Embargo policy: Articles to be published in ESA journals Ecology, Ecological Applications, Ecological Monographs, and Frontiers in Ecology and the Envrionment are subject to an embargo on publicity until the first day of the publication month.
-Articles to be published in our open access, rapid publication journal Ecosphere are embargoed until the day of publication.
-(Please contact the communications officer for help negotiating Ecosphere’s rolling production schedule).
-We ask that findings reported in our journals not be reported in the mass media until after they are published.
-ESA’s embargo policy is described in greater detail on our publication website.
+Articles to be published in ESA’s journals Ecology, Ecological Applications, Ecological Monographs, Frontiers in Ecology and the Environment and Ecosphere are subject to an embargo on publicity.
+We ask that findings reported in our journals not be reported in the media until after they are published (Accepted Articles are considered to be published).
+ESA’s embargo policy is described in greater detail on in the author guidelines on our publication website.

-Meetings: Authors may present their unpublished data at scientific conferences and seminars.
-If a member of the press attends a presentation and writes a story based only on the presentation, such coverage will not affect consideration of the author’s paper, but we ask that authors not seek out press attention for unpublished results through press releases or participation in news briefings.
+Authors may present their unpublished data at scientific conferences and seminars.
+If a member of the press attends a presentation and writes a story based only on the presentation, such coverage will not affect consideration of the author’s paper by ESA journals, but we ask that authors not seek out press attention for unpublished results through press releases or participation in news briefings.

 If you have questions about ESA’s embargo policy, please do not hesitate to get in touch with our public affairs staff or journal editors.